Stevia vs. Erythritol: Which Sugar Alternative Is Best?

 Nutritional Value

 When it comes to their nutritional value, Stevia and erythritol have several similarities.
 Stevia is a nutritional minimalist, offering next to zero calories, carbohydrates, and nutrients.
 It's essentially a sweet ghost, providing sweetness without any substantive nutritional baggage.
-This makes it a favorite among those who need to watch their calorie and carbohydrate intake, such as individuals with diabetes or those on a ketogenic diet.
+This makes it a favorite among those who aim to watch their calorie and carbohydrate intake.

 Erythritol, while still low in calories, has a slightly more complex nutritional profile.
 It provides around 0.2 calories per gram, and it doesn't contribute to net carbohydrate or sugar intake since the human body absorbs it very poorly.
 Additionally, erythritol doesn't contain any vitamins or minerals, so it brings very few nutritional benefits to the table.